Bertoid1311/B7094/README.md

     Set Boot=B3
     Set SenSw 1 ON

-The Tape Drives window will now look like:
+Click the 'All' radiobutton on the Tape Drives window.
+It will now look like:

 <p align="center">
 <img src="Tape_Drives_screenshot2.jpg" width="65%">